Declining, Resigning, and Naming a Successor

 A transferor, the legal representative of a transferor, an adult member of the minor's family, a guardian of the person of the minor, the conservator of the minor or the minor if the minor is at least fourteen years of age may petition the court to remove the custodian for cause and to designate a successor custodian.

-A.R.S. § 14-7668(F)Removal for cause is also available.
-Family members, guardians, conservators, or the minor (if fourteen or older) can petition to have a custodian removed and replaced.
-The court can also require the custodian to post a bond in those proceedings.
-This layered approach keeps custodial property protected while giving families practical options when leadership needs to change.
+A.R.S. § 14-7668(F)Removal for cause is also an option.
+Family members, guardians, conservators, or the minor (if fourteen or older) can petition to have a custodian removed.
+The court can also require the custodian to post a bond in those cases.
+This layered approach keeps custodial property protected until the minor reaches adulthood.